-Judging from the ingredient list, "Derm Institute - Anti-Oxidant Hydration Cream" works well for improving skin hydration To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
+"Derm Institute - Anti-Oxidant Hydration Cream" has a good moisturizing formula.
+To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
 Derm Institute - Anti-Oxidant Hydration Cream ticks this box.
 Algae extract, glycerin, hyaluronic acid, saccharide isomerate and sodium hyaluronate in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
-Ceramide 1, ceramide 3, ceramide 6 ii, palmitoyl tetrapeptide-7 and palmitoyl tripeptide-1 in this product help decrease the water evoporation from the skin, so that it stays hydrated for longer.
-These ingredients also soften the skin and take away the feeling of tightness and dryness.
+Emollients in this formulation (ceramide 1, ceramide 3, ceramide 6 ii, palmitoyl tetrapeptide-7 and palmitoyl tripeptide-1) help to reduce the moisture loss from the skin.
+They also soften the skin surface and relieve the feeling of dryness and tightness.

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.